trulacorsaut/notes/README.md

 3. Join online communities: Stack Overflow, GitHub, Reddit, etc. are all great places to ask questions, share knowledge, learn from others, 4.
 Learn a new programming language or framework every year: This will help you stay versatile and adaptable to different projects.
 5. Read books and blog posts: There're plenty of resources available online to help improve your knowledge and skills.
 6. Practice, practice, practise: Coding is a skill that requires constant practice to master.
 Keep challenging yourself with new projects and problems.

+# 2023-12-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it is necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's important to first write code that is correct and understandable, and then optimize only if profiling shows that specific parts of the code are causing performance issues.